adambuczek/adambuczek.github.io/src/blog/vue-website-builder.md

 image: /assets/builder.png
 ---

 Building a UI that allows creating and/or editing web pages is a task I took up at least once at every job I had.
-It always added complexity — not only to the web page itself but also by requiring additional back end for HTML rendering.
+It always adds complexity — not only to the web page itself but also by requiring additional back end for HTML rendering.
 Today this complexity is already there in a form of modern UI libraries and build tools.

 We will create an application that allows users to build simple web pages from preexisting parts.